Epoxy vs Polyaspartic Garage Floor: Why We Switched to 1-Day Polyaspartic

 See the Floortek Difference for Yourself

 We can't discuss the differences between polyurethane and polyaspartic on a todayic basis, but the proof is in the pictures.
-We invite you to look at our Gallery Of recent projects.
+We invite you to look at our Gallery of recent projects.
 You'll see beautiful, glossy floors that were installed for real homeowners in just one day.

 Want to know more about the team?
-Learn more about us And discover our commitment to getting the job done right the first time.
+Learn more about us and discover our commitment to getting the job done right the first time.

 We are so confident in our process and product that we back every installation with our Life-of-home warranty.
 This is the final word in the polyaspartic vs epoxy garage floor Debate.